 However, these are the things that I let slip through the crack on busy days.

-Doing leg workouts in particular would have been extremely helpful in dealing with the pounding my muscles took during the marathon.
-A bodyweight workout a couple of times a week would have gone a long way towards preparing me for the physicality of the marathon.
+Doing leg workouts, in particular, would have been extremely helpful in dealing with the pounding my muscles took during the marathon.
+A bodyweight workout a couple of times a week would have gone a long way toward preparing me for the physicality of the marathon.

-It’s a mistake that I will not be repeating for future marathons and ultramarathons.
+It’s a mistake that I will not be repeating in future marathons and ultramarathons.

 4. Be overly cautious on pace